timroejr/FXFormAdvancedImagePickerCell/readme.md

 @end
 ```

-In your .m file, you can create the Cell by using the following in your '-(NSArray *)fields' method:
+In your .m file, you can create the Cell by using the following in your `-(NSArray *)fields` method:

 ```objc
 -(NSArray *)fields {